oroinc/documentation/user_guide/activities/calendar_events/activities_events_actions.rst

 ======================

 Each topic of this section guides you through the steps required to perform one of the actions related to calendar events.
-As there are usually more than one way to start the same action, only the most straightforward way is described here.
+As there is usually more than one way to start the same action, only the most straightforward way is described here.
 Follow the links at the end of the topics to learn about the alternative ways to start the action.

 .. contents::
    :local: